zheniat/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text](images/pedestrians.png)  | ![alt text](images/traffic_signals.png) | ![alt text](images/general_caution.png)

-Higher resolution of images would likely prevent this problem.
+Higher resolution of images would likely have prevented this problem.

 Below are the results of the predictions and weights given top five probabilities: